 Creeley published more than sixty books of poetry in the United States and abroad, including If I Were Writing This (New Directions, 2003); Just in Time: Poems 1984–1994 (New Directions, 2001); Life & Death (New Directions, 1998); Echoes (New Directions, 1994); Selected Poems 1945–1990 (University of California Press, 1991); Memory Gardens (Marion Boyars Publishing, 1986); Mirrors (New Directions, 1983); The Collected Poems of Robert Creeley, 1945–1975 (University of California Press, 1982); Later (New Directions, 1979); The Finger (Black Sparrow Press, 1968); and For Love: Poems 1950–1960 (Scribner, 1962).

-He also published more than a dozen books of prose, essays, and interviews, including The Island (1963) and The Gold Diggers and Other Stories (1965).
-He edited such books as Charles Olson’s Selected Poems (1993), The Essential Burns (1989), and Whitman: Selected Poems (1973).
+Creeley also published more than a dozen books of prose, essays, and interviews, including The Island (Charles Scribner’s Sons, 1963) and The Gold Diggers and Other Stories (Charles Scribner’s Sons, 1961).
+He edited such books as Charles Olson’s Selected Poems (University of California Press, 1993); The Essential Burns (Ecco Press, 1989), and Whitman: Selected by Robert Creeley (Penguin, 1973).

 Creeley’s honors include the Lannan Lifetime Achievement Award, the Frost Medal, the Shelley Memorial Award, a National Endowment for the Arts grant, a Rockefeller Foundation grant, and fellowships from the Guggenheim Foundation.

 Creeley served as New York state poet laureate from 1989 to 1991 and as the Samuel P. Capen Professor of Poetry and Humanities at the State University of New York, Buffalo.
 He was elected a Chancellor of the Academy of American Poets in 1999.